 Space To Care

+Common humanity is a shared state of being linked with basic ethics of altruism derived from the human condition, symbolizing physical care, social intelligence and compassion towards each other and self.
 City planning and zoning should reflect the basic needs of society; they create the framework for how a city makes you feel, what you can do and who can belong.
 We all do better with care, and we all need someplace to go and something to do that makes us feel safe, seen and supported.
-Empathy in city planning is essential—and so are opportunities to check in.

 What are we planning for when we plan?